alibaba/cloud-kernel/README.md

 sudo make install
 ```

-+ Step 4: Reboot system and enjoy ALK.
++ Step 4: Reboot system and enjoy Cloud Kernel.

 ## 3. Contributing

-There are different ways to contribute to ALK project, please read [CONTRIBUTING](CONTRIBUTING.md) file to get more details.
+There are different ways to contribute to Cloud Kernel project, please read [CONTRIBUTING](CONTRIBUTING.md) file to get more details.

 ## 4. Credits